What is atopic dermatitis?

 - Cigarette smoke.

-- Previous treatments for skin-related symptoms.
+- About previous treatments for skin-related symptoms.

-- Use of steroids or other medications.
+- About use of steroids or other medications.

 How is atopic dermatitis treated?

 - Manage and control dry skin.